OWASP/www-project-developer-guide/draft/06-secure-design/06-exception-error-handling.md

 e.g: ""A logged in user looking to access an account which is not registered to that user and such data could not be inputted in the normal fashion."""

-* Examine the application for “main()” executable functions and debug harnesses/backdoors.
+* Examine the application for 'main()' executable functions and debug harnesses/backdoors.
 In their basic form, backdoors are user id / password combination with the required privileges, embedded in the code, which can be used later on by the developer to get into the system without having to request for login credentials.

 * Search for commented out code, commented out test code, which may contain sensitive information.